For Enquiry: 93450 45466

 22. Is it possible to declare the main method of a class as private?

-23.When should we use serialization?
+23. When should we use serialisation?

 24. How does Java serialise an object?

-You can advance in your chosen career with the aid of these Java Questions and Answers.
+You can advance in your chosen career with the aid of these Java questions and answers.

 In Java, the finally block is always carried out regardless of whether an exception occurs or not.
 It is not possible to directly skip the finally block based on an exception in the catch block.